wp-plugins/knews/readme.txt

 **What is special about Knews editor?**

 Knews editor is unique.
 It takes advantage of HTML5 properties to create a really unique WYSIWYG editor.
 You can drag modules to build the newsletter as large as you have things to say, load content of the posts or enter new ones, upload images or use those of the multimedia library, change colours, fonts, images and much more...

+**The widget and shorcode of knews don't work, I can't see the subscription form.**

+If there is not any mailing list opened, the widget and the form doesn't prints... maybe this the problem?
+Go to Knews > Mailing lists in the WP admin menu, and check if at least one mailing list is defined and opened for everyone and for the registered users.
+If you are running a multilanguage WP, check if at least one mailing list are opened for every lang in the same admin page.

 **Knews is not translated into my language**